Overview

 A rubric makes explicit a range of assessment criteria and expected performance standards.
 Assessors evaluate a student's performance against all of these, rather than assigning a single subjective score.
 A rubric:

-- handed out to students during an assessment task briefing makes them aware of all expectations related to the assessment task, and helps them evaluate their own work as it progresses
+- makes students aware of all expectations related to the assessment task, and helps them evaluate their own work as it progresses

 - helps teachers apply consistent standards when assessing qualitative tasks, and promotes consistency in shared marking.